 Policy for Open Lab

-- The Multimedia Center computer rooms NA 4/221 and NA 4/216 are available during open lab hours posted on this website and at the bulletin boards located in front of the rooms.
+- The Multimedia Center computer rooms in North Academic Center Room 4/221 and 4/216 are available during open lab hours posted on this website and at the bulletin boards located in front of the rooms.

 - If the Multimedia Center is used as an open lab and the demand is high the computer time is scheduled in one-hour blocks that begin and end on the hour.
 There is a time limit on the computer use if there are persons waiting to use the computers or if they have been reserved.
 Priority for computer time is always given to School of Education Students working on curricular projects.